Technical Assistance & Analysis

 Water planning is a critical component to securing Oregon’s instream and out-of-stream water future in the face of increasing water scarcity and uncertainty.
 Through planning, and our Water Planning landing page and mapping tool, you can understand your water situation and identify solutions to water challenges.

-INR’s Oregon Explorer Team is working to create a map viewer for the Transboundary Freshwater Dispute Database (TFDD) created by OSU’s Dr. Aaron Wolf and colleagues.
-The TFDD is an award-winning, state-of-the-art Geographic Information System of the world’s international river basins and their institutions.
+INR’s Oregon Explorer Team created the Transboundary Freshwater Diplomacy Database Explorer in collaboration with OSU’s Dr. Aaron Wolf and colleagues.
+The Transboundary Freshwater Diplomacy Database is an award-winning, state-of-the-art Geographic Information System of the world’s international river basins and their institutions.
 The database includes the largest compendium of international and national water events, compacts, and treaties available.

 Lead by Creative Solutions, LCC, the Institute for Natural Resources, OSU Extension, and Oregon Sea Grant collaborated to facilitate the Mid-Coast Water Planning Partnership in developing their Water Action Plan.